Compositional Q-learning for electrolyte repletion with imbalanced patient sub-populations: Experiments and results

-We first demonstrate the performance of NFQI using the Cartpole environment, as implemented in the OpenAI gym~\citep{brockman2016openai}.
-The Cartpole environment consists of an unstable pole attached to the top of a cart.
-An agent's objective is to keep the pole balanced upright (in this case for $1000$ steps); this can be done by strategically applying a force on the cart to the left or right at each time step (see Appendix \ref{appendix:cartpole} for the full MDPs and Appenxix \ref{appendix:algorithms} for training details).
+We first validate the performance of CFQI using the Cartpole environment~\citep{brockman2016openai}, which consists of an unstable pole attached to the top of a cart.
+The agent's objective is to keep the pole balanced upright for $1,000$ steps; this can be done by strategically applying a force on the cart to the left or right at each time step (see Appendix \ref{appendix:cartpole} for MDP).

-In this study, we adapt the Cartpole environment to accommodate a nested structure.
-We call our setup the ``nested Cartpole'' environment.
-The background environment is the original Cartpole setup, while the foreground environment includes a constant force of $c$ Newtons that pushes the cart to the left.
+We adapt the Cartpole environment to accommodate a compositional setting in which there is one background and one foreground variant.
+The background variant is the original Cartpole, and the foreground variant includes a constant force of $c$ Newtons that pushes the cart to the left.
 Unless otherwise specified, $c=5$.
-Although the objectives for the two simulators is identical, an agent will require a different policy to succeed in the background and foreground environments because the dynamics of each system are different.
-Intuitively, an agent in the foreground environment will need to develop a policy that counteracts the consistent leftward force.
+Although the objectives for the two task variants are identical, an agent will require a different policy to succeed in each of the variants; the foreground variant requires a policy that counteracts the constant leftward force on the cart.

-To construct datasets we sample Cartpole episodes from the foreground and background environments.
-Each trajectory starts in a random state and chooses actions uniformly at random until the pole falls over.
-We use these trajectories to train NFQI and other off-policy algorithms.
-We evaluated the performance of each policy by applying it in the nested Cartpole simulator and computing the number of steps the cart maintains the pole in the goal state (with a maximum of $1000$ steps).